-Foundation Year – when you haven’t obtained your matriculation certificate
+Foundation Year – when you haven’t obtained your secondary school certificate

 A Foundation Year (also called a ‘Year Zero’): is it worth it?